Paul Arriola

-Paul Joseph Arriola (born February 5, 1995) is an American professional soccer player who plays as a winger for Major League Soccer club FC Dallas and the United States national team.
+Paul Joseph Arriola (born February 5, 1995) is an American professional soccer player who plays as a winger for Major League Soccer club Seattle Sounders FC.

 Early life

 Arriola was born in Chula Vista, California, a suburb of San Diego, to Dawn and Art Arriola.
 Arriola attended Mater Dei Catholic High School in Chula Vista and iHigh Virtual Academy in San Diego.
-Arriola holds a Mexican passport which he obtained through his great grandparents who were born there.
+Arriola holds a Mexican passport which he obtained through his great-grandparents who were born there.

 Club career

 Youth

 Arriola spent years with U.S. Soccer Development Academy club Arsenal FC based in Temecula, California, a club that has produced several successful players including Carlos Bocanegra and Hector Jiménez, before joining the academy of the Los Angeles Galaxy in 2013.